-Not Using (0) Beginning (1) Developing (2) Applying (3) innovating (4) Stratogy was called Uses strategy Reflects and evaluates Reflects and Provides for but not exhibited. incorrectly or with the effectiveness of ovaluates the evidence of parts missing. specific practices and offectiveness of helping others by behaviors. specific practices and sharing how they boltaviors and identified specific identifies specific practices and practices and behaviors on behaviors on which to which to improvo. improvo.
+Not Using (0) Beginning (1) Developing (2) Applying (3) innovating (4) Stratogy was called Uses strategy Reflects and evaluates Reflects and Provides for but not exhibited. incorrectly or with the effectiveness of evaluates the evidence of parts missing. specific practices and offectiveness of helping others by bohaviors. specific practices and sharing how they behaviors and identified apocific identifies specific practices and practices and behaviors on behaviors on which to which to improve. improvo.